1 Principles/Introduction top

 If a satisfactory reduction cannot be achieved by closed manipulation one must resort to an open reduction and fixation.

-Whenever K-wires are used as joysticks, whether as subsequent guide wires or not, they should not be inserted trans articulary.
+Whenever K-wires are used as joysticks, whether as subsequent guide wires or not, they should not be inserted trans articular.

-When conventional screws are used for the fixation, care has to be taken that the K-wire does not interfere with the planned screw placement.
+When conventional screws are used for the fixation, care must be taken that the K-wire does not interfere with the planned screw placement.

 When reduction is completed, the K-wire is further inserted to temporarily fix the fracture.